 This document does not constitute and shall not be construed as a prospectus, advertisement, public offering or placement of, nor a recommendation to buy, sell, hold or solicit, any investment, security, other financial instrument or other product or service.
 It is not intended to be a final representation of the terms and conditions of any investment, security, other financial instrument or other product or service.
 This document is for general information only and is not intended as investment advice or any other specific recommendation as to any particular course of action or inaction.
-The information in this document does not take into account the specific investment objectives, financial situation or particular needs of the recipient.
-You should seek your own professional advice suitable to your particular circumstances prior to making any investment or if you are in doubt as to the information in this document.
+The information in this document does not take into account the specific investment or bipectives, financial situation or particular circumstances prior to making any investment or if you are in doubt as to the information in this document.